baggo/tips/README.md

 Other than being fast, this method has an additional perk - if you need to remove elements as you iterate, looping backwards may eliminate the need to implement additional low-level logic to accommodate item removal.

 It's also possible to move all the code between the braces into the final `iteration` expression of the `for` loop if need be.
 However, note that common keywords and tokens such as `if` and `break` cannot be used in the middle of expressions.
-For complex logic, use [ternaries and logical operators](#condensing-conditionals) instead.
+For complex logic, use [conditional and logical expressions](#condensing-conditionals) instead.

 After moving all the code out of a loop block, you may use a semicolon to convert the resulting empty block into an empty expression: